 Discriminable

-This is a Ruby gem that implements single-table inheritance (STI) for ActiveRecord models using string, integer and boolean column types.
+This is a Ruby gem that implements single-table inheritance (STI) for ActiveRecord using string, integer and boolean column types.

-Also, it supports aliased attributes and multiple values per subclass.
+It also supports aliased attributes and multiple values per subclass.

 Installation